ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython_example_1.md

 ## Example 1: Sampling of CPython calculating Googolplex

 {{% notice Note %}}
-All step in this paragraph are done on native ARM64 Windows on Arm machine.
+All steps in this sections are done on a native ARM64 Windows on Arm machine.
 {{% /notice %}}

-We will use pre-built in last step [CPython](https://github.com/python/cpython) binaries targeting `ARM64` from sources in debug mode and:
+You will use the pre-built [CPython](https://github.com/python/cpython) binaries targeting `ARM64` from sources in debug mode from the previous step and:
-* Pin `python_d.exe` interactive console to arbitrary CPU core.
+* Pin `python_d.exe` interactive console to an arbitrary CPU core.
-* Try to calculate absurdly large integer number [Googolplex](https://en.wikipedia.org/wiki/Googolplex) to stress CPython application and get a simple workload.
+* Calculate a large integer number [Googolplex](https://en.wikipedia.org/wiki/Googolplex) to stress the CPython application and get a simple workload.
 * Run counting and sampling to obtain some simple event information.

 ### Pin new CPython process to CPU core #1